dcvix/dcvix-stats/README.md

 The application works by parsing a DCV server log file, extracting statistical data using regular expressions, and then displaying this data in a series of line charts.
 The user can show or hide them from the "Show" menu.

+**Note** The DCV server writes statistics to the log file every minute, so the graph will update with new data once per minute.

 ![screenshot](assets/screenshot.png)

 ## Command-line Flags